EnricoMendez/UFactory-ROS2/lectures/U-Lite+Humble.md

 ### 1. Control real robot

-To control the U Lite 6, first thing to do is to launch the ufactory driver node adding as an argument the IP of the robot you are working with, for example:
+To control the U Lite 6, the first thing to do is to launch the ufactory driver node, adding as an argument the IP of the robot you are working with, for example:

 ```
 ros2 launch xarm_api lite6_driver.launch.py robot_ip:=192.168.0.31